These are the rules for computer and online safety in 2020. You can download a copy here.

-If you call the 800 number and give them remote access to your computer, you can never trust that computer again, no matter how thoroughly it is cleaned.
+If you call the 800 number and give them remote access to your computer, you can never trust that computer again.

-You will have to wipe it out and reinstall everything from scratch.
+The bad guys can do anything once they have remote access – install viruses or keyloggers, download your files, or set up remote access to use in the future.
+You may have to wipe out the hard drive and reinstall everything from scratch.
 If your personal information is stored on the computer – passwords, tax information, bank account info, social security number, etc. – you should consider taking steps to protect yourself against identity theft.
 That might include a fraud alert in your credit report, freezing your credit report, and monitoring your credit report and financial accounts for unauthorized activity.

 Set a PIN code, password, or fingerprint authentication to unlock your phone or tablet.